Prehistoric Iberia

 Prehistory in the Iberian peninsula begins with the arrival of the first Homo genus representatives from Africa, which may range from c.
 1.5 million years (Ma) ago to c.
 1.25 Ma ago, depending on the dating technique employed, so it is set at c.
 1.3 Ma ago for convenience.

-The end of Iberian prehistory coincides with the first entrance of the Roman army into the peninsula, in 218 before Christ (BC), which led to the progressive dissolution of pre-Roman peoples in Roman culture.
-This end date is also conventional, since pre-roman writting systems can be traced as early as 5th century BC.
+The end of Iberian prehistory coincides with the first entrance of the Roman army into the peninsula, in 218 BC, which led to the progressive dissolution of pre-Roman peoples in Roman culture.
+This end date is also conventional, since pre-Roman writing systems can be traced to as early as 5th century BC.

 Overview

-Prehistory in Iberia spans around 60% of Quaternary, with written history occupying just 0.08%.
+Prehistory in Iberia spans around 60% of the Quaternary, with written history occupying just 0.08%.
 For the rest 40%, it was uninhabited by humans.
-Pleistocene, first epoch of Quaternary, was characterized by climate oscillations between ice ages and interglacials that produced significant changes in Iberia's orography.
+The Pleistocene, first epoch of Quaternary, was characterized by climate oscillations between ice ages and interglacials that produced significant changes in Iberia's orography.
 The first and biggest period in Iberia's prehistory is the Paleolithic, which starts c.
 1.3 Ma and ends almost coinciding with Pleistocene's ending, c.
 11.500 years or 11.5 ka ago.
 Significant evidence of an extended occupation of Iberia during this period by Homo neanderthalensis has been discovered.
-Homo sapiens first remains date towards the end of the Paleolithic.
+The first remains of Homo sapiens have been dated from towards the end of the Paleolithic.
 For a short time, around 5 ka, both species coexisted, until the former was finally driven to extinction.

 Holocene followed Pleistocene with a more homogeneous and humid climate, and the exclusive presence of Homo sapiens.
 It includes Mesolithic (c.
 11.5 ka ago - 5.6 ka BC), Neolithic (c.
 5.6 - 3.2 ka BC) and the Metal Ages: Chalcolithic or Copper Age (c.
 3.2 - 1.9 ka BC), Bronze Age (c.
 1.9 ka - 750 BC) and Iron Age (c.
 750 - 218 BC).
-Mesolithic and Chalcolithic are transition periods, were characteristics of both the preceding and following ages can be found.
-Holocene hosted several progressive transformations: territorial and cultural differentiation among Homo sapiens groups, birth of new social organizations and economies, transition from hunting-gathering to agriculture and animal husbandry, and arrival of new peoples from the Mediterranean sea and central Europe, with foundation of colonies.
+The Mesolithic and Chalcolithic are transition periods, where characteristics of both the preceding and following ages can be found.
+Holocene hosted several progressive transformations: territorial and cultural differentiation among Homo sapiens groups, birth of new social organizations and economies, transition from hunting-gathering to agriculture and animal husbandry, and arrival of new peoples from the Mediterranean Sea and central Europe, with foundation of colonies.

 There are prehistoric remains scattered throughout the peninsula.
-Of notable importance is the archaeological site of Atapuerca, in northern Spain, containing a million years of human evolution and declared world heritage site by UNESCO in 2000.
+Of notable importance is the archaeological site of Atapuerca, in northern Spain, containing a million years of human evolution and declared World Heritage Site by UNESCO in 2000.